 FREE Guide- Pump More Milk for Your Stash Now!

-.....
-The truth is..... there isn't a difference between the moms.
-Both of these moms is ME.
-And both of these were pumped mere days apart.
+The truth is there isn't a difference between the moms.
+Both of them are me, and both of these were pumped mere days apart.
 Did I do something magical to drastically increase my supply?
-NO!
-I did not.
+Nope, I did not.
 I did NOTHING, actually.
-In fact, when I pumped the 16oz, I was sick and dehydrated, and feeling well when I only pumped 4oz.
+In fact, when I pumped the 16oz, I was sick and dehydrated and feeling well when I only pumped 4oz.
 How on Earth does this make any sense?

-Now.... before we dive into why my outside factors impacted the difference in my output....
-I need to give you this MAJOR disclaimer.... and that is these are NOT normal volumes, and not what I would expect the majority of you to be able to pump.
-I have a natural, and massive, oversupply of breastmilk.
-(Which, as an IBCLC I know how to manage, and have escaped the very real struggles moms and babes dealing with oversupply face.
+Before we dive into why my outside factors impacted the difference in my output, I need to give you this major disclaimer that these are NOT normal volumes and not what I would expect the majority of you to be able to pump.
+I have a natural and massive oversupply of breastmilk.
+As an IBCLC, I know how to manage this, and have escaped the very real struggles moms and babies dealing with oversupply face.
 Please don't suffer with oversupply if you think you may have it.
 You can read about it here and find support for oversupply right here.)

 Jar #1 (4oz) was pumped at home, when I was with my baby having a relaxing day.

 Jar #2 (16oz) was pumped when I was away at work, and I was also sick and dehydrated none the less.

 ALSO (and this is really important), I pumped at completely different times in the day.

 Do you know the #1 reason why women give up on breastfeeding?
 PERCEIVED low supply.
 Not actual low supply, but they think that they are not making enough milk.